Boxing vs. Muay Thai: Who Would Win?

 An indisputable fact is that boxers are the best punchers in the world.
 Other sports like Muay Thai use the same set of punches- straights, hooks, and uppercuts, but are light years away from the proficiency of boxers.

-The extensive use of kicks in Muay Thai means that the subtle punching nuances are lost, and the hands often serve more as a setup than the main attack.
-Where boxers learned to transfer all their power into the punches, Thai fighters are known for the most powerful roundhouse kick of all styles.
+The extensive use of kicks in Muay Thai means many subtle punching nuances are lost, and the hands often serve more as a setup than the main attack.
+Like boxers are famous for their powerful punches, Thai fighters excel at devastating roundhouse kicks.

-Their kicks are not as diverse as the ones used in kickboxing but are by far the most powerful.
-For this very reason, the Thai-style roundhouse kick has been recognized and adopted as the “default” style used by the vast majority of kickboxers and MMA fighters.
+Muay Thai kicks are not as diverse as the ones used in karate or taekwondo but are by far the most powerful.
+Therefore, the Thai-style roundhouse kick has been recognized and adopted as the “default” style used by most kickboxers and MMA fighters.

 The other staple attacks of Muay Thai are elbows and knees.
-The elbow is one of the hardest bones in the body and can cause heavy concussions and cuts and is expertly used by nak muay.
+The elbow is one of the hardest bones in the body, capable of causing heavy concussions and cuts, and is expertly used by nak muay.

 Footwork